thewtex/thesis/strain_estimation/strain_estimation.rst

 Another second-rank tensor of importance in medical imaging is the diffusion tensor.
-This tissue property has proven to be a useful tool for exploring neural physiology and pathology with MRI [Filler2009]_.
+This tissue property has proven to be a useful tool for exploring neural physiology and pathology with MRI.
 Diffusion of water molecules can cause a decay in the received echo amplitude because of their displacement in the spatially varying magnetic-field gradient, which is given by [Basser1994a]_